karlredman/node-timetrap_wraplib/README.md

 Author: [Karl N. Redman](https://karlredman.github.io/)

-## Note:

-This library is a work in progress.
-More info soon.

-## Description:

 This is a wrapper library for the [Timetrap](https://github.com/samg/timetrap) command line ruby application.
 The library offers an api for synchronous and asynchronous timetrap system calls.

 * See the project [pindex.md](https://github.com/karlredman/node-timetrap_wraplib/blob/master/pindex.md) file for directory layout.
 * See the project [Timetrap.example.js](https://github.com/karlredman/node-timetrap_wraplib/blob/master/examples/Timetrap.example.js) file for directory layout.

+## Note:

+This library is a work in progress.
+More info soon.

 ## Requirements:
 * Linux (currently)